 External Abdominal Oblique

-The fifth and last muscle group activated during the downswing are the primary movers of the wrists or wrist flexors and extensors.
-Note that for the right handed golfer, the right wrist flexors and left wrist extensors are activated.
+The muscles activated during the downswing are the primary movers of the wrists or wrist flexors and extensors.
+(Note that for the right handed golfer, the right wrist flexors and left wrist extensors are activated.)

 Right flexor carpi radialis